gubellom/gubellom.github.io/R files/Manipulation.md

   </pre>
 </details>

-Notice that while the category "*Not possible to harmonise into ES-ISCED*" exists, it has 0 observations.
-We can verify this using the command `sum()`:
+Notice that while the category "*Not possible to harmonise into ES-ISCED*" exists, it has 0 observations and therefore does not appear in the output of `tabulate()` or `table()`.
+We can verify the number of observations in each category using the `sum()` command:

 ```r
 sum(df_cleaned$eisced == 0, na.rm = TRUE)